AnkushKhanna/akka-fun/README.md

 To check it out further please see: [source-code](https://github.com/AnkushKhanna/akka-fun/blob/master/src/main/scala/actor/fsm/AggregateMessages.scala)

+With a recent development of [alpakka](https://developer.lightbend.com/docs/alpakka/current/), we can do this better if we are using streaming data.

 ###  ConsumerKafka actor, kafka:
 Lets you open a consumer in a different actor, polling every 5 seconds.
 Function passed to map would be called with the result from polling.